sergeylukin/sergeylukin.github.com/_posts/2013-12-26-styling-html-elements-based-on-locale.md

 Here is a brain teaser.
-Apply styles just to paragraphs in [Catalan](http://en.wikipedia.org/wiki/Catalan_language) language assuming following markup (of course solution shouldn't be dependent on elements position, order or depth):
+Apply styles just to paragraphs in [Catalan](http://en.wikipedia.org/wiki/Catalan_language) language assuming following markup and of course solution shouldn't be tightened to paragraphs exact position, order or depth:

 {% highlight html %}
 <!doctype html>